The open API for wallet to wallet payments

 Using fine grained access grants, wallet owners can have very specific control over the permissions they grant to applications that connect to their wallet.
 This enables powerful use cases such as third-party payment initiation and delegated authorisation without compromising the security of the underlying accounts and payment instruments.

 Every wallet that is accessible via Open Payments APIs is identified by one or more URLs.
 These URLs not only identify the wallet but also provide the entry point for the API.

 URLs that are Open Payments service endpoints are called Payment Pointers and are described in more detail later in this guide.

 The ability to execute payments between wallets that implement the Open Payments API is predicated on the availability of a common payment rail between the wallets.

 The Grant Negotiation and Authorization Protocol (GNAP) is a protocol developed at the IETF to succeed OAuth 2.0.

 Open Payments leverages GNAP to define a standard mechanism for requesting and granting access tokens for the Open Payments APIs.
 More details on GNAP and how it is used in the Open Payments APIs is provided in the Security section of this guide.

-Open Payments attempts to improve upon existing Open Banking standards (as defined in the UK, EU and other jurisdictions) in two fundamental ways.
+Open Payments attempts to improve upon existing Open Banking standards (as defined in the UK, EU and other jurisdictions).

-The goal of Open Payments is to define a standard that is adopted by all account servicing payment service providers (banks, digital wallets, mobile money providers etc.), creating an application layer for the Internet of Value.
+The goal of Open Payments is to define a standard that is adopted by all digital wallets (including banks, mobile money providers etc.), creating an application layer for the Internet of Value.
 This would allow applications to integrate payments directly into their products without requiring users to create new accounts for every application.